-In this paper, we explore another approach to probabilistic graph generation based on the insight that we do not need to model the joint distribution p(G) directly to be able to sample from it.
-Our approach, to which we refer as masked graph modeling, instead parameterizes and learns conditional distributions $p(\eta|G{\backslash\eta})$ where $\eta$ is a subset of the components (nodes and edges) of G and $G{\backslash\eta}$ is a graph without those components (or equivalently with those components masked out).
+Here, we explore another approach to probabilistic graph generation based on the insight that we do not need to model the joint distribution p(G) directly to be able to sample from it.
+We propose a masked graph model, a generative model of graphs that learns the conditional distribution of masked graph components given the rest of the graph, induced by the underlying joint distribution.
+This allows us to use a procedure similar to Gibbs sampling to generate new molecular graphs, as Gibbs sampling requires access only to conditional distributions.
+Concretely, our approach, to which we refer as masked graph modeling, parameterizes and learns conditional distributions $p(\eta|G{\backslash\eta})$ where η is a subset of the components (nodes and edges) of G and $G{\backslash\eta}$ is a graph without those components (or equivalently with those components masked out).
 With these conditional distributions estimated from data, we sample a graph by iteratively updating its components.
 At each generation iteration, this involves choosing a subset of components, masking them, and sampling new values for them according to the corresponding conditional distribution.